gnames/gnlib/README.md

 # gnlib

-A miscellaneous collection of tools shared between GNA Go projects
+A miscellaneous collection of entities shared between GNA Go projects

-## Packages

-* csv contains functions to deal with csv data.
-* encode contains interface and implementation for encoding/decoding.
-* format contains output formats enums.
-* fuzzy is levenschein edit distance algorithm.
-* gnuuid creates GNA UUID v5 from strings.
-* sys file system helper methods.
-* organizer restores elements' order after parallel execution.
+gnver: a project version

+matcher: input and output of for `gnmatcher` service.

+reconciler: manifest, input and output for `gnames` reconciler service.

+verifier: entities for `gnames` verification service.